Who is Gary Marbut?

 about his opposing testimony.

 Gary reads voraciously.
-Since January 1 of 2012, Gary has
+Since January 1 of 2013, Gary has

-the law, the Supreme Court and history.
+about the law, the Supreme Court and history.
 You guessed

 right.
 Gary has bookcases full of books.
 However,